LendInvest Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software optimises the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with alerts on LendInvest’s changes.
-Notwithstanding that using this technology is not a condition for acceptance on the LendInvest panel, demonstrating you can remain up to date with LendInvest’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your firm’s panel status.
+This system is the only way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on LendInvest’s changes.
+Even though utilising the software is not a condition for being on the LendInvest panel, demonstrating you can remain up to date with LendInvest’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your panel status.

-The software creates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, leads to a PII saving.
+The software creates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by LendInvest

-Banks and building societies frequently vary their requirements.
+Mortgage companies frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from LendInvest are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes